Gnosley/Tetris-Group-Project/Readme.md

  1. Go to [The Maven Download Page](https://maven.apache.org/download.cgi) and download [apache-maven-3.5.4-bin.zip](http://apache.mirror.rafal.ca/maven/maven-3/3.5.4/binaries/apache-maven-3.5.4-bin.zip)
  2. Unzip to a location of your choosing. i.e., `C:\Program Files\apache-maven-3.5.4\`
+   1. Make sure there are no spaces in the path.
+Maven does not like spaces.
  3. Open up the control panel to `Control Panel\System and Security\System` (WIN + PAUSE)
  4. Go into `Advanced System Settings`.